 She smiled, wondering how often, if ever before, the cat had felt a friendly human touch, and she was still smiling as the cat reared up on its hind legs, even as it struck at her with extended claws, smiling right up to that second when it sank its teeth into the back of her left hand and hung from her flesh so that she nearly fell forward, stunned and horrified, yet conscious enough of Otto’s presence to smother the cry that arose in her throat as she jerked her hand back from that circle of barbed wire. (pg.
 6)

-That’s a great passage.
-It contains so many different elements: the hints about Sophie’s character; the danger lurking close to home; the sense of violation.
+It’s a great passage, containing so many different elements — the hints about Sophie’s character, the sense of danger lurking close to home, and the violation that comes with the attack.

 At first, Sophie does little to attend to the bite.
 She is reluctant to seek medical treatment, passing the incident off as ‘nothing’, even though deep inside she feels vitally wounded in some way.
 Having fed the cat on at least one previous occasion, she feels bemused and somewhat betrayed by its attack.
-As time passes fear begins to set in: her hand swells up; signs of infection start to appear; someone mentions the possibility of rabies.
-All this only serves to unnerve Sophie; even everyday objects start to appear somewhat unsettling.
+As time passes, fear begins to set in: her hand swells up; signs of infection start to appear; someone mentions the possibility of rabies.
+All this only serves to unnerve Sophie to the point where everyday objects begin to appear somewhat unsettling.

 The living room looked smudged, flat, Objects, their outlines beginning to harden in the growing light, had a shadowy, totemic menace.
 Chairs, tables, and lamps seemed to have only just assumed their accustomed positions.
 There was an echo in the air, a peculiar pulsation as of interrupted motion.
 Of course, it was the hour, the light, her fatigue.
 Only living things do harm. […] Who would pity her in her childish terror, her evasion, her pretence that nothing much had happened?
 Life had been soft for so long a time, edgeless and spongy, and now, here in all its surface banality and submerged horror was this idiot event – her own doing – this undignified confrontation with mortality. (pg.
 47)

-Desperate Characters is a subtle and very effective character study; slowly but surely Fox peels away the layers to expose Sophie’s vulnerability and Otto’s failings.
-In some ways it reminded me a little of Dorothy Baker’s Cassandra at the Wedding – I didn’t love it quite as much as Cassandra, but that said, Baker’s novel sets a very high bar.
-In the end, I was left wondering what it is that Sophie fears the most.
+Desperate Characters is a very subtle and effective character study; slowly but surely Fox peels away the layers to expose Sophie’s vulnerability and Otto’s failings.
+In the end, I was left wondering what Sophie fears the most.
 She clearly dreads the prospect of injections, but is she more unsettled by the threat of rabies or by the reality of her life with Otto?
-As we follow Sophie over the course of the weekend, we learn of her previous affair with a publisher named Francis, a relationship that obviously meant a great deal to her.
+As we follow Sophie over the course of the weekend, we learn of her previous affair with a publisher named Francis, a relationship that obviously meant a great deal to her at the time.
 When the affair ended, and Francis returned to his wife, Sophie was left feeling as though she had suffered ‘an irreversible loss’.
 In this scene, she reflects on her marriage to Otto, a man in the midst of his own troubles:

 If all these months, she had so ardently lived a life apart from Otto without his sensing something, it meant that their marriage had run down long before she had met Francis; either that or worse – once she had stepped outside rules, definitions, there were none.
 Constructions had no true life.
 Ticking away inside the carapace of ordinary life and its sketchy agreements was anarchy. (pg.
 62)